nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 <br>

-Task to be added with a date to be defined by the tester. <br>
+Task to be added with a date to be defined by the tester.
-1. Type `add ‚Äútoday‚Äôs task‚Äù on (Today‚Äôs date)`
+1. Type `add ìtodayís taskî on (Todayís date)`
-2. Type `add ‚Äútomorrow‚Äôs task‚Äù on (Tomorrow‚Äôs date) #friends`
+2. Type `add ìtomorrowís taskî on (Tomorrowís date) #friends`
-3. Type `add ‚Äúnextweek‚Äôs task‚Äù on (Any date next week)`
+3. Type `add ìnextweekís taskî on (Any date next week)`
-4. Type `add ‚Äúnextmonth‚Äôs task‚Äù on (Any date next month)`
+4. Type `add ìnextmonthís taskî on (Any date next month)`
-5. Type `add ‚Äúuncompleted task‚Äù on 5 nov`
+5. Type `add ìuncompleted taskî on 5 nov`
 6. Type `Completed 54`
 7. Type `Completed 55`
 8. Type `Completed 56`